 and Suchard chocolate cake

 If I had to pick my favorites?
 It would be the smoked bondelle and trout from the first course with the fresh, creamy cheese and crisp radishes.
 The “Blanquette” of veal in a white sauce with morels, a dish I had for the first time, was such delicious comfort food.
-I think tripe may be an acquired taste, but I finally tried it, and the flavorful vinaigrette with fresh herbs and homemade mayonnaise certainly helped.
+Tripe may be an acquired taste, but I finally tried it, and the flavorful vinaigrette with fresh herbs and homemade mayonnaise certainly helped.
 I loved everything about the cheese course, and the desserts were wonderful too, and particularly the frozen absinthe parfait.
-I also tried some classic Neuchâtel wines from Boris Keller, including Non-Filtré (white) and Œil-de-Perdrix (rosé), as well as the Libertin (red, an assemblage of Cabernet and Merlot)—all were very good and paired nicely with the various courses.
+There were some classic Neuchâtel wines from Boris Keller, including Non-Filtré (white) and Œil-de-Perdrix (rosé), as well as the Libertin (red, an assemblage of Cabernet and Merlot)—all were very good and paired nicely with the various courses.

 You need patience and perseverance to get through a meal like this, and an empty stomach.
 I definitely recommend skipping breakfast!
 Honestly though, the time passed rather quickly because I had a lovely group of people to talk with at my table, and platter after platter of delicious food to try.
 Also, the service at Mö Restaurant was great—Joanna Florey and her staff were very helpful and friendly.
 The jovial Chef Stangl came around to our table several times to check on us and to answer our questions about the food.